 Digital Evidence Sharing Capability: DESC

+The Digital Evidence Sharing Capability (DESC) is used across the criminal justice sector.
 The unified platform allows police officers, prosecutors, defence lawyers, court staff and judges to access a secure system to collect, store, process and manage evidence digitally – The objective is to modernise and streamline the justice process, ultimately achieving faster and more effective case resolution.

 What is DESC?